-One of the things I love about Milwaukee is discovering hidden gems – especially when it comes to wedding venues.
+One of the things I love about Milwaukee is discovering hidden gems – especially when it comes to historic wedding venues.
 And the Charles Allis Art Museum is one of these hidden wedding venues that a lot of people don’t know about.

 It’s funny, since Charles Allis is located on the East Side a block from Brady Street, I’ve driven and walked by it hundreds of times but never knew it was a wedding venue.
 And it’s an awesome one at that!